shaneclarke-whitesource/synkronic/README.md

 ## Design

-### Creating Multiple Deployments
+### Multiple Version Spin-up
-A developer will first make normal Deployment & Service, with a specific image.
+A developer will first deply a service by making normal Deployment & Service objects.

-Rainbow Alpha Operator [generate service/deploy] can then be configured with new versions referring to that Deployment/Service, and will create a clone of the base Deploy/Service for each new version.
-The operator will remove old versions by API call or through reconciliation.
+A Synkronic Operator will run in the environment, configured by a CRD object which specifies parameters for new versions of the service.
+As new versions are configured using operator CRDs, the base objects will be cloned and created using these new parameters.
+Removal or modification of these CRDs will cause removal of the new versions.

+This CRD is a *DeploymentVersion* object.
+It contains references to the base resources it will cause to clone, and the parameters described above.

-### Routing
+### Routing to Versions
 NGinx or Traefik are capable of mapping patterns of subdomain names (version-1.mydomain.com) or URL paths (mydomain.com/version-1) to services.
-This may be handled by naming convention between the Cyan Alpha Operator and the Reverse Proxy.
+This may be handled by naming convention between the Synkronic Operator and the Reverse Proxy.

 #### Sample CRD
+This is a sample custom resource definition.

 ```
 apiVersion: "stable.example.com/v1"
 kind: CronTab